Our verdict

 Weight

 For a shoe with a healthy stack, it’s quite off-putting how light the Rincon 3 feels when picking it up for the first time.
 At only 7.35 oz (208g) according to our scale, the Rincon 3 isn’t just lighter than the average road shoe, it rivals many racing shoes on the market!
-This gives the shoe a barely-there sensation underfoot that makes it extremely conducive to torching the tarmac for speedy sessions.
+This gives the shoe a barely-there sensation underfoot that makes it extremely conducive to torching the tarmac for tempo sessions.

 Hoka Rincon 3 Weight